openid4vc-high-assurance-interoperabilit July 2025

 1.1.
 Audience Target audience/Usage

 The audience of the document is implementers that require a high level of security and privacy for their solutions.
-A non-exhaustive list of the interested parties includes eIDAS 2.0, California Department of Motor Vehicles, Open Wallet Foundation (OWF), IDunion, GAIN, and the Trusted Web project of the Japanese government, but is expected to grow to include other jurisdictions and private sector companies.
+A non-exhaustive list of the interested parties includes anyone implementing eIDAS 2.0, California Department of Motor Vehicles, Open Wallet Foundation (OWF), IDunion, GAIN, and the Trusted Web project of the Japanese government, but is expected to grow to include other jurisdictions and private sector companies.

 2. Terminology